Kafie family: Schucry Kafie

 Schucry Kafie (born November 11, 1947; spelled Schucrie or Schucri in some sources) is founder of Lácteos de Honduras S.A.—better known as Lacthosa—the country's largest dairy company.
 He is also a founding member of Luz y Fuerza de San Lorenzo Sociedad Anónima—better known as Lufussa—the largest electricity supplier in Honduras.
 He is the honorary consul of Jordan in Honduras.
 Kafie married Marlene Nasser in 1982.
 They have four daughters Stephanie, Elena, Vivian, and Marianne.

 Luis Kafie

 Luis Kafie was born in Tegucigalpa, Honduras.
 He received a Bachillerato en Ciencias y Letras from the Instituto San Francisco in 1967, and a Bachelor of Business Administration and Finance from Georgetown University in 1971.
 Luis Kafie is cofounder and CEO of Lufussa, and is the honorary consul of Finland in Honduras.

 Eduardo Kafie

 Eduardo Kafie (born June 30, 1953) was born in Tegucigalpa, Honduras.
 He is in charge of Lacthosa Cereales and Colon Fruit Company Cofructo, and is also the Honorary Consul of Jamaica in Honduras, and honorary president of the family charitable foundation.

 Other family members

-Other family members involved in the family-run businesses include:
+Other well-known family members, or members involved in the family-run businesses include: